 - Essay #2: 3 pages or less typewritten, double-spaced pages responding to one of the topic prompts provided in Carnegie application materials (made available each October for the following year).
 Use the prompt from the project you are most interested in working under.

-See the following link for the list of available Carnegie projects in the coming year, essay prompts, and the application form (note that the January deadline shown in this packet is the NATIONAL deadline, whereas campus applicants must submit by the CAMPUS deadline, not to Carnegie):
+See the following link for the list of available Carnegie projects in the coming year, essay prompts, and the application form (note that the January deadline shown in this packet is the NATIONAL deadline, whereas campus applicants must submit by the CAMPUS deadline listed above):